 Import People via SFTP

-The following items are required to upload to Share911 via SFTP:
+The following are required to upload via SFTP:

-3. An RSA private key file for authentication, which we will provide.
+- An RSA private key file for authentication, which we can provide.

-Share911 uses RSA key files rather than passwords to authenticate with our SFTP server.
+Share911 / Share999 uses RSA key files rather than passwords to authenticate with our SFTP server.
+If you would like to use your own RSA private key, please provide your public key to our support staff.

 OPTIONAL: If the SFTP client requires an SFTP Server Host Public Key, it may be found here.
 Unlike the private key file which allows the server to authenticate the SFTP user, the server's public key is optional and is used by the SFTP client to authenticate the SFTP server itself.